sonwanesuresh95/rfm/README.md

 <br>

 # rfm
-rfm: Python Package for RFM Analysis and Customer Segmentation
+<b>rfm: Python Package for RFM Analysis and Customer Segmentation</b>

 **rfm** is a Python package that provides **recency, frequency, monetary analysis** results for a certain transactional dataset within a snap.
-Its flexible structure and multiple functionalities provide easy and intuitive approach to RFM Analysis.
+Its flexible structure and multiple functionalities provide easy and intuitive approach to RFM Analysis in an automated fashion.
 It aims to be a ready-made python package with high-level and quick prototyping.
 On practical hand, **real world data** is easily suited and adapted by the package.
 Additionally, it can make colorful, intuitive graphs using a matplotlib backend without breaking a sweat.